 Saturday Mornings: 8:00am - 10:30am

-*Note: Saturday 08 June is an orientation day, and therefore it is requested that all registrants plan to attend this very important session.
+*Note: First class is an orientation day, and therefore it is requested that all registrants plan to attend this very important session.
 We understand that scheduling conflicts are inevitable, but please notify us immediately, if you cannot attend this important first day.

 Annapolis Rowing Club @ Gingerville Yachting Center.
 Click HERE to map directions to our location.